crl-n/ktor-to-do-list/README.md

 # Ktor Todolist
 A humble Todolist api.
-Kotlin, Ktor, PostgreSQL, Flyway and more.
+Kotlin, Ktor, Koin, PostgreSQL, Flyway and more.

 ## Database
 Create new Postgres database instance: